melsman/mlkit/doc/arm64-compiler.md

 The source-built compiler limitation in [#225](https://github.com/melsman/mlkit/issues/225) also reproduces on a sample containing wrapper functions when the clean pre-refactor compiler is built without GC.
 The GC-enabled host build handles that sample.
-Minimal native execution still does not establish bootstrap correctness or full native compiler coverage.
+Use the separate bootstrap and regression checks below to validate native compiler coverage beyond the minimal execution tests.

 The X64 compiler built with MLKit also passes all 130 default `test_dev` checks, retaining coverage for no-GC and generational-GC execution.